 Simple adjustments can make a big difference.
 Keep regularly used items within reach if you’re experiencing strain or try placing your phone on your non-dominate side to force you to alter your routine activities.
 If you find that you’re slumping too much in your chair, try taking breaks to work from your kitchen counter while standing.
 These behavior alterations can promote movement and reduce the chance for repeated actions that might cause future discomfort.

+As you consider incorporating these ergonomic tips, don't forget to go straight to the source.
+Check with your employer to find out what home workspace benefits are available to you right now.
 Many employers may be able to provide equipment such as monitors, keyboards, headsets, or wrist pads to all employees, or even offer discounts or subsidies for furniture purchases.
 If your company offers resources such as a vocational expert — an authority on vocational rehabilitation who can offer guidance on ergonomic and rehabilitative workspaces — reach out to them for advice.
 And speak to your manager to discuss your specific workspace needs.

 In addition to external support, personal behavior changes can have a big impact on your work environment.
 “Is it about the bells and whistles or are there personal behaviors that can account for our ergonomics in our workspace?”
 Cammie asks.